Pipeline

 Apply some transform on the observation of the wrapped environment.

 The observation transform is only applied once per step, as post-processing right before returning.
 It is meant to change the way a whole pipeline environment is exposed to the outside rather than changing its internal machinery.
-Incidentally, the transformed observation is not to be involved in the computations of any subsequent pipeline layer.
+Incidentally, the transformed observation must not be involved in the computations of any subsequent pipeline layer.

 Note